 Industrial Utility Efficiency

 The days are long gone when power to a motor was controlled with a knife switch.
-These were cumbersome and downright dangerous - to man and equipment alike.
+These were cumbersome and downright dangerous to man and equipment alike.
 Every electric motor has some form of controller, responsible for turning over (starting) the motor or motor-controlled equipment.
-These controllers offer different features and complexity depending on the application.
-The United States electrical codes require the use of a motor starter meeting NEMA’s National Electrical Code as well as all local electrical codes.
+These controllers offer differing features and complexity depending on the application, United States electrical codes require the use of a motor starter that meets NEMA’s National Electrical Code as well as all local electrical codes.

-CAGI: There are indeed several offerings.
-Today, CAGI’s Centrifugal Compressor Section's members offer smaller size centrifugal air compressors that overlap with some of the larger screw compressors.
-Thus, these small centrifugal air compressors may have a motor starter built into the compressor package like their screw compressor counterparts.
+Today’s small centrifugal air compressors may have a motor starter built in to the compressor package.
 This is a common accessory for lower voltage packages of 230, 460, or 575 volts up to about 450 HP.
-The starter not only controls the power supply to the motor, but protects the motor and wiring system from overloads caused by direct shorts or a faulty motor.
+The starter not only controls the power supply to the motor but protects the motor and wiring system from overloads caused by direct shorts or a faulty motor.

-CAGI: They do change.
-For medium voltage packages of 2300 or 4160 volts, high voltage packages and/or compressors above 450 HP, starters are often provided by the air compressor supplier as a standalone shipped-loose item for field installation or provided by a supplier of the customer.
-These can be locally installed near the compressor or in the customer’s central motor control center (commonly called a MCC).
+For medium voltage packages of 2300 or 4160 volts, high voltage packages and/or compressors above 450 HP, starters are often provided by the compressor supplier as a standalone shipped loose item for field installation or provided by a supplier of the customer.
+These can be locally installed near to the compressor or in the customer’s central motor control center commonly called a MCC.

-An MCC is a floor-mounted assembly including one or more enclosed vertical sections, horizontal and vertical buses for distributing power and principally contains a combination of motor control units.
+An MCC is a floor-mounted assembly that includes one or more enclosed vertical sections, horizontal and vertical buses for distributing power and principally contains combination motor control units.
 Various certifying organizations have created standards on low, medium and high voltage controllers and motor control centers.
 A few of these standards include NEMA ICS-18-2001 and UL 845 for low voltage controllers less than 600 volts, as well as UL 347 for medium voltage control centers up to 7,200 volts.

 CAGI Combination Motor Control Units